Let's Go Sightseeing!

 Bhangarh Fort

 About an hour from Umaid Palace, the Bhangarh Fort was our destination for the day.
 If you’re a lover of all things paranormal, this will leave you elated.
-If you’re not, you can still enjoy the climb & walk through, and listen to the haunted stories.
+If you’re not, you can still enjoy the climb & walk through and listen to the haunted stories.

 Bhangarh Fort

 The Bhangarh Fort exemplifies traditional town planning.
 The bazaar, common residences, temples and the main fort complex – all are well designed.
 We saw how the ramparts were spread far, even into the neighboring forests.
+Apart from the main palace, the Bhangarh Fort also holds havelis, temples and a natural water tank.

+As we walked towards the entrance, we were flanked by banyan trees.
 Walking past the bazaar ruins, I couldn’t help thinking how it would have been a bustling market once.

 Read Our Earlier Post On The Bhangarh Fort Here!